 Ultimately, we will not know whether an influence on our belief is positive or negative until the belief itself is tested.
 The safest and smartest way to do that, of course, is in training.
 But the success of testing — i.e. its ability to reveal the truth, whether that be efficacy or deficiency — will depend on whether it’s done right.
 The testing format and process must be relevant to the environments and situations for which the skills we ‘believe in’ are intended.
 It must also test our ability to reach the same end state we would be seeking when applying the skills in the real world.

-At Kinetic Fighting’s Brisbane HQ, the High Fidelity Training Centre (HFT), we recently introduced a system of real-time performance monitoring, in order to assess and reduce any disparity between training aims and outcomes.
+At Kinetic Fighting’s Brisbane HQ, the High Fidelity Training and Simulation Centre (HFT), we recently introduced a system of real-time performance monitoring, in order to assess and reduce any disparity between training aims and outcomes.
 While a trainees’ belief in their ability — or inability — to perform will always have some effect on their performance, our evaluation of their efforts should never be based on ‘belief’.
 Assessors must have, at a minimum, clear testing criteria, high levels of relevant experience and, most importantly, integrity.
 And yet, there will always be an element of subjectivity as long as humans are involved.
 So, to minimise this, HFT can now employ wearable technology, putting trainees in suits that relay biofeedback in real time.
 The suits record heart rate, temperature, glandular activity and other factors that indicate the wearer’s stress-response capability, performance thresholds, physical health, etc. This is in addition to the ‘minimum standard’ testing protocols of having several assessors using multi-point audio-visual monitoring to closely observe performance and rate it against strict criteria.

 While these high-tech training/testing aids are luxuries not available to most (including the majority of front-line professionals), just ‘choosing to believe’ is not an appropriate alternative.
 As a measure of whether a particular method of self-protection is effective, let alone superior, that’s as far from best practice as it gets.
 And to think otherwise is to invite trouble.